NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 environments, either using `conda`  or using *containers* (not treated here), on a rule-based basis.
 To obtain this:

-1. first create a conda environment yaml-file, including the software, required by a rule, as dependencies and the corresponding channels (see [Conda crash course](TBA)).
+1. First create a conda environment yaml-file, including the software, required by a rule, as dependencies and the corresponding channels (see [Conda crash course](TBA)).